BaoPham92/Resstaurant-Reviews/README.md

 <!-- Todos section -->
 <details>
 <summary><strong>Todos:</strong></summary>

-- (*) Review the caching next as we seem to have the base app working to a functional standard.
+- (**) Review the caching next as we seem to have the base app working to a functional standard.
 (Has some accessibility, responsive working, map api running as should.).
 Getting the base template fixed / built for the caching next then we can point out next improvements later for other areas.

+- (**) Didn't update this for awhile between balancing some schedule occupations recently.
+However, the following below have been completed:
+> 1. Created an offline solution for rendering previous installed cached assets upon the installation event trigger for the service workers.

+> 2. Adjusted semantics for accessibility usage by defining the elements accodingly.

+> 3. Made images accessible with alt attr.

+> 4. A couple of bugfixes regarding the fetch SW event before the solution for complete offline rendering of the app's usage.

 </details>
 <!-- End of Todos section -->